cupidthecat/cherubsh/README.md

 | Skipped by Brush metadata | 27 |
 | Skipped by Bash-version constraints | 1 |

-The skipped cases are not CherubSH-vs-Bash failures.
-They are excluded before execution because the vendored Brush case metadata marks them as skipped, or because the case requires an oracle version outside the pinned Bash 5.3 gate.
+These skips are not CherubSH-versus-Bash failures.
+The harness excludes them before execution because the Brush metadata marks them as skipped or because they need an oracle version outside the pinned Bash 5.3 gate.

 The brush sweep is opt-in because it runs thousands of shell invocations: